-By June 2023 1 Develop and implement a pilot program that provides mobil and services to individuals in the community that are justice.
-Services may include virtual check-ins with probation office with enrollments in benefit programs, referrals to services, their basic needs. e involved. ers, assistance Current Status: IN PROGRESS % Completed Probation received a grant to purchase mobile resource 95% vehicles (RV), equipment, telecommunications and other Owner technology to operate mobile service centers.
-Probation The two Mobile Probation RVs have been retrofitted and (new) are in the process of being delivered to the County.
-Once delivered, OCIT will start the process of installing IT equipment in both RVs.
-In addition, the two Sprinter vans planned to pilot Mobile Reentry Services have been delivered.
-OCIT is currently in the process of installing IT equipment in both vans.
-By June 2024 2 Analyze the pilot for the Mobile Reentry Services to determi ne future plans for expansion of additional units and develop a detailed phased plan.
-Current Status: IN PROGRESS % Completed There have been no reportable actions taken at this time.
-0% Owner Probation (new)
+1 By June 2023 Develop and implement a pilot program that provides mobil and services to individuals in the community that are justice Services may include virtual check-ins with probation office with enrollments in benefit programs, referrals to services, a their basic needs. e involved. ers, assistance

+Current Status: IN PROGRESS % Completed

+Probation received a grant to purchase mobile resource 97%

+vehicles (RV), equipment, telecommunications and other Owner

+technology to operate mobile service centers.
+Probation

+The two Mobile Probation RVs have been delivered to the (new)

+County.
+OCIT is currently in the process of installing IT

+equipment in both vans.

+By June 2024

+2

+Current Status: IN PROGRESS % Completed

+There have been no reportable actions taken at this time.
+0%

+Owner

+Probation

+(new)